 Rock River Rapids

 Rock River Rapids is a full-service water park just south of Wichita in Derby that features six water slides, a lap pool as well as an area with diving boards, a 600-foot lazy river, a zero-depth pool, play structures, aqua climbing walls and a treehouse-themed spray-ground.
-Additionally, an all-new slide was added recently.
-It’s a fast and windy body slide that riders 42” and over can ride.
+One of the park’s slides is for riders 42” and over.
 All other slides require riders be at least 48" tall.

-This park opens at 12:30 p.m. daily and also features special programming such as Tot Time for kids 5 years old and younger and movie nights.
+Beginning May 27, regular hours for summer 2024 are daily from 12:30 to 7 p.m. through Aug.
+13. Additionally, the park features special programming such as Tot Time for kids 5 years old and younger and movie nights.

 Splash Aqua Park